 - Start searching out records to substantiate your relatives information.
 (Birth, marriage or death certificates, licences, census, etc.)

-- Try to collect and record at least three facts to prove a relationship.
+- Try to collect and record at least three sources to prove any individual or relationship fact.

 - Work backward from birth to marriage to birth, supporting that information with other sources.